Snorkeling in Huatulco: An Incredible Underwater Adventure

 Disclosure: This post contains affiliate links.
 Please read more on our Disclosure Page.

-Travel Tips for Huatulco Snorkeling Tours, Tips, Gear and Excursions
+Travel Guide for Huatulco Snorkeling Tours, Tips, Gear and Excursions

 Hurricane Divers is located in Santa Cruz harbour ( near the cruise terminal) and offers dive and snorkel excursions for half and full days.
 Book at least two or three days in advance.